Jon309/NFL-Roster-Scrape/README.md

 # NFL-Roster-Scrape
-Scrapes the webpages for NFL rosters and returns a Pandas Dataframe
+Scrapes webpages for NFL rosters and returns a Pandas Dataframe